|

 spiritual

-process can be slowed or blocked by lack of awareness and inner and outer
+process can be slowed or blocked by (a) psychological wounds and lack of (b) awareness and

 Unfinished grief has clear